NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

   distinct(announced, earnings, .keep_all = TRUE)
 ```

 Sample of the table:
 - announced: date of the press release announcing the earnings date
 - title: title of the press release
-- earnings: earnings announcement date that was extracted from the title
+- earnings: earnings announcement that was extracted from the title

 |announced            |title   |earnings                        |
 |---------------------|--------|--------------------------------|